mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 *  Model source: **Lankavatara Sutra**

-*  This image illustrates the central premise of the mind-system model as composed of sub-minds communicating by projecting information into the common area of the conscious mind and receiving information from the same:
+*  This image from TMI illustrates the central premise of the mind-system model as composed of sub-minds communicating by projecting information into the common area of the conscious mind and receiving information from the same:

 <img
 src="https://github.com/mettinger/Commentary-On-The-Mind-Illuminated/blob/master/images/interlude_5.png"